-Olufunto Akinduro is Senior Programme Officer – Elections in the Africa and West Asia team, based in Addis Ababa since 1 April 2020.
+Olufunto Akinduro is a Senior Programme Officer in the Africa and West Asia Regional Programme, based in Addis Ababa, Ethiopia.

-Previously, Olufunto worked in different capacities at the Electoral Institute for Sustainable Democracy in Africa (EISA) from 2011 to February 2020, including her role as Head of Elections and Political Processes.
-She was responsible for developing and strengthening EISA’s electoral support approach across the continent.
-She managed EISA’s continental electoral support programmes and strategic partnerships with the African Union and African Regional Economic Bodies.
+Prior to joining International IDEA, she worked in different capacities at the Electoral Institute for Sustainable Democracy in Africa (EISA) from 2011 to February 2020, including her role as Head of Elections and Political Processes.
+She managed EISA’s continental electoral support programmes and the Institute's strategic partnerships with the African Union and African Regional Economic Bodies.
 Olufunto also worked in Nigeria, where she managed the secretariat of the Electoral Reform Network (a civil society advocacy coalition) for five years during one of Nigeria’s most challenging elections in 2007.
-Olufunto is passionate about supporting electoral stakeholders in Africa to achieve the goal of conducting credible elections.

 International IDEA Publications: